Good Earth Farm | ![]() |

 most part, to cover the cost of the research to develop these new blight

-The resistant varieties are Jasper (OG) (red
+The seven resistant varieties available in 4" pots are Jasper (OG) (red

 cherry, small fruit), Cherry Bomb